mickfuzz/dyne_docs/src/terminal/docs/39-python.md

 [http://www.python.org](https://web.archive.org/web/20160417194719/http://www.python.org/)
 contains an impressive amount of information and documentation about the Python language.
-If you are just getting started with programming, the book \"How to Think Like a Computer Scientist\" by Jeffrey Elkner, Allen
+If you are just getting started with programming, the book "How to Think Like a Computer Scientist" by Jeffrey Elkner, Allen
 B. Downey and Chris Meyers at [http://openbookproject.net/thinkCSpy/index.html](https://web.archive.org/web/20160417194719/http://openbookproject.net/thinkCSpy/index.html) is a good place to start.